frederic-perez/AmE-dictionary/dictionary.md

 __thaw__ _It kept the door open for a possible thaw in relations between the Koreas._
 __throw a fit__ _He watched a reality show in which a girl throws a hfit when her parents get her the wrong expensive car for her birthday._
 __thwart__ :two: _v_ Prevent (someone) from accomplishing something. _Clerk with real gun thwarts BB gun holdup._ :es: frustrar, desbaratar
-__tiara__ :three: /tɪˈɑːrə/ A jewelled ornamental band worn on the front of a woman's hair. _Brooches, necklaces and tiaras fit for a queen._ _Toddlers & Tiaras, a new reality show._ _:es: diadema_
+__tiara__ :four: /tɪˈɑːrə/ A jewelled ornamental band worn on the front of a woman's hair. _Brooches, necklaces and tiaras fit for a queen._ _Toddlers & Tiaras, a new reality show._ _:es: diadema_
 __ticker__
 __tiki__ _Tiki sensibility._
 __toast → French toast__